Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

-\begin{prop} Suppose $k=0$.
-Then there exists a global canonical nowhere-vanishing multisection $s$ of $\cW\to \oPM_{0,0,\vec{a}}.$ In particular, all open $r$-spin intersection numbers on the moduli space of disks without boundary marked points vanish. \end{prop}

 The proof of the theorem and the proposition are relegated to Section \ref{sec:constructions_bc} below.
-However, we do prove here the key geometric proposition required for the construction, in order to illuminate the necessity of working with $\oPMr$ rather than $\oCMr$ and of constraining all boundary marked points to have twist $r-2$:

-\begin{prop} The following positivity claims hold: \begin{enumerate} \item Suppose $C$ is a graded $r$-spin disk that is either stable or partially stable.
-Then there exists an element $w\in\cW_{C}$ that evaluates positively at each \stronglypositive component of $C.$ \item Let $U$ be a contractible $\Lambda$-neighborhood of $\Sigma\in\partial^+\oCM_\Gamma$, where $\Gamma$ is connected, smooth, and graded and $\Lambda$ has no internal edges or illegal boundary half-edges of twist zero.
+However, we do prove here the key geometric proposition required for the construction, in order to illuminate the necessity of working with $\oPMr$ rather than $\oCMr$ and of constraining all boundary twists to be $r-2$: \begin{prop} The following positivity claims hold: \begin{enumerate} \item Let $C$ be a stable or a partially stable $r$-spin disk.
+Then there exists $w\in\cW_{C}$ that evaluates positively at each \stronglypositive~component~of~$C$. \item Let $U$ be a contractible $\Lambda$-neighborhood of $\Sigma\in\partial^+\oCM_\Gamma$, where $\Gamma$ is connected, smooth, and graded and $\Lambda\in\partial^!\Gamma$ has no internal edges nor illegal boundary half-edges of twist zero.
 Let $(I_h)_{h\in\Pos(\Lambda)}$ be a $\Lambda$-family of intervals for $U.$ Then there exists a $(U,I)$-positive section $s$. \end{enumerate}

 \end{prop}